-In our opinion, the Group maintained, in all material respects, effective internal control over financial reporting at 31 December 2021, in accordance with the criteria established in the Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (CCSO).
-Furthermore, the disclosures contained in the ICDFR information included in note F of the Group's Annual Corporate Governance Report at 31 December 2021 have been prepared, in all material respects, in accordance with the requirements set forth in article 540 of the Revised Spanish Companies Act and in Spanish National Securities Market Commission (CNWV) Circular 1/2020 of 6 October 2020, with respect to the description of Internal Control over Financial Reporting in Annual Corporate Reports.
+In our opinion, the Group maintained, in all material respects, effective internal control over financial reporting at 31 December 2021, in accordance with the criteria established in the Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Furthermore, the disclosures contained in the ICOFR information included in note F of the Group's Annual Corporate Governance Report at 31 December 2021 have been prepared, in all material respects, in accordance with the requirements set forth in article 540 of the Revised Spanish Companies Act and in Spanish National Securities Market Commission (CNMV) Circular 5/2013 of 12 June 2013, and subsequent amendments thereto, the most recent being CNMV Circular 1/2020 of 6 October 2020, with respect to the description of Internal Control over Financial Reporting in Annual Corporate Governance Reports.